On constraining projections of future climate using observations and simulations from multiple climate models: Introduction

-If systematic relationships existed between the historical states and climate responses simulated by models, then it might be possible to constrain projections of future climate without assigning weights to individual models.
-There is now a growing body of evidence that such relationships may exist at the local or process level, and perhaps even at the global level \citep{Cox2018}.
-These relationships are often called ``emergent constraints'' because they emerge from the analysis of a collection of model simulations rather than by direct calculation based on prior knowledge \citep{Allen2002}.
-However, we prefer the term ``emergent relationship''.
-We reserve the term ``emergent constraint'' for when physical insight indicates that the relationship should also hold in the real system. \autoref{fig:example} shows an example of a well understood emergent constraint on surface temperature in the Arctic due to albedo feedbacks caused by variations in sea-ice coverage simulated by the models \citep{Bracegirdle2012}.
-Other examples of emergent relationships have been found in the cryosphere \citep{Boe2009}, atmospheric chemistry \citep{Eyring2007,Karpechko2013}, the carbon cycle \citep{Cox2013,Wenzel2014} and various other areas of the Earth system.
+Historical observations have been used in a variety of ways to constrain projections from individual models \citep{Collins2012}.
+However, if systematic relationships existed between the historical states and climate responses simulated by \emph{multiple} models, then it might be possible to constrain projections of future climate in a multi-model ensemble without assigning weights to individual models.
+One of the earliest examples of such a relationship was noted by \citet{AllenIngram2002} who referred to it as an ``emergent constraint'', since it emerged from analysis of a collection of model simulations rather than by direct calculation based on theory.
+There is now a growing body of evidence that such relationships may exist at the local or process level, and even at the global level \citep{Halletal2019,Brient2020}.
+In general, we prefer the term ``emergent relationship''.
+We reserve the term ``emergent constraint'' for when physical insight indicates that the relationship should also hold in the Earth system. \autoref{fig:example} shows an example of a well understood emergent constraint on surface temperature in the Arctic due to albedo feedbacks caused by variations in sea-ice coverage simulated by the models \citep{Bracegirdle2012}.
+Other examples of emergent relationships have been found in the cryosphere \citep{HallQu2006,Boe2009}, atmospheric chemistry \citep{Eyring2007,Karpechko2013}, the carbon cycle \citep{Cox2013,Wenzel2014} and various other areas of the Earth system.
+The constraint on Equilibrium Climate Sensitivity proposed by \citet{Cox2018} is a rare example that was derived from theory, then found to be present in a collection of model simulations.
 Simple linear regression is often used to estimate emergent relationships.
-However, projection either implicitly treats the Earth system as exchangeable with the models \citep[e.g.,][]{Bracegirdle2012,Bracegirdle2013}, or simply excludes all models not ``compatible'' with the observations \citep[e.g.,][]{Hall2006,Qu2014}.
+However, projection either implicitly treats the Earth system as exchangeable with the models \citep[e.g.,][]{Bracegirdle2012,Bracegirdle2013}, or simply excludes all models that fall outside the plausible range of the observations \citep[e.g.,][]{HallQu2006,Qu2014}.

 Multi-model ensembles are sometimes known as ``ensembles of opportunity'' since models are not systematically selected to span model uncertainty, and cannot be considered a random sample from some larger population \citep{Stephenson2012}.
 In particular, several research centers maintain more than one model, and models from different centers often share common components \citep{Knutti2013}.
 Similar models are likely to give similar outputs, leading to clustering that could result in biased inferences if not properly accounted for.
 This is especially important when analyzing emergent constraints since a large cluster of outlying models could strongly influence any regression relationship.
 Therefore, care is required to ensure that our assumptions in representing model uncertainty and inadequacy are satisfied.